RosarioDavi/travel-square/README.md

 ## Intended market

 Travel^2 is a social traveling based application that is aimed to connect travelers and help expand their itinerary with suggestions on places they have never thought about exploring before.
-Our website contains an explore page where users can follow other users and be notified of their most recent post or reviews of a particular location.
-There is also a trending aspect that allows users to view locations that are popular and have a lot of reviews over a short period of time.
-In addition, users can utilize the search bar to narrow down recommendations by city and state of the location they intend on visiting.
-Furthermore, users can also make post in regards to asking for recommendations and have other users reply in the form of comments.
+Our website contains an explore page where users can follow other users and be notified of their most recent venue post or reviews of a particular location.
+There is also a trending aspect that allows users to view locations that are currently trending and have a lot of reviews over a short period of time.
+Users can utilize the search bar to narrow down recommendations by city and state of the location they intend on visiting.
+In addition, users can also make post in regards to asking for recommendations and have other users reply in the form of comments.

 ## Built With